Ryxai/ADNotes/Notes.markdown

 Adding a server to the domain makes it very easily to manage it remotely before configuring it.

-Remote configuration requires logging in as enterpise admin.
+Remote configuration requires logging in as enterprise admin.

 Fault tolerance for installing DNS on all DCs is a good policy.

 DSRM passwords are local, and can be different if needed.

-Install from media uses NDFSUtil to create a IFM backup that can be pushed to extractable physcial media.
+Install from media uses NDFSUtil to create a IFM backup that can be pushed to extractable physical media.

 Install from media requires the path.
 It will make a copy.
 Replication is not perfect as any changes since the backup need to be done (will be done